AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

     You can also save part of your code content as fragment.
 [Learn how](../content-management/fragments.md#save-as-expression-fragment)

-1. With code-based experiences, you can use the experience decisioning feature.
+1. With code-based experiences, you can use the Decisioning feature.
 Select the **[!UICONTROL Decision policy]** icon from the left bar and click **[!UICONTROL Add decision policy]**.
 [Learn more](../experience-decisioning/create-decision.md)

     ![](assets/code-based-campaign-create-decision.png)

     >[!NOTE]
     >
-    >Experience Decisioning is currently only available for a set of organizations (Limited Availability).
+    >Decisioning is currently only available for a set of organizations (Limited Availability).
 To gain access, contact your Adobe representative.

 1. Click **[!UICONTROL Save and close]** to confirm your changes.